ShalinVachheta017/Student-Performance-Prediction/README.md

    - Ensure the code follows the project's style and passes all tests.

 ## Acknowledgements
-- This project was inspired by Krush Naik online project tutorial.
+- This project was inspired by Krish Naik online project tutorial.
 - Special thanks to the contributors and the open-source community.

 ---